-2.1 "RSHE is lifelong learning about physical, moral and emotional development.
+- 2.1 "RSHE is lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of marriage for family life, stable and loving relationships, respect, love and care.
-It is also about the teaching of sex, sexuality, and sexual health."
-(Sex and Relationships Education Guidance, DfE 0116/2000).

-2.2 It is taught within the PSHE curriculum and has three main elements:
+(Sex and Relationships Education Guidance, DfE 0116/2000). - 2.2 It is taught within the PSHE curriculum and has three main elements: